-Nibble a blueberry or three to determine how sweet or tart it is.
+- Nibble a blueberry or three to determine how sweet or tart it is.
 Toss the blueberries with the sugar, flour, lemon juice, and salt, adjusting the amount of lemon juice according to the relative sweetness or tartness of the berries.
-Transfer the berries to the pie plate.
+Dump the berries into the pie plate.

 Recipe Testers' Reviews

 I have always shied away from blueberry crumbles and cobblers and crunches because they can be so sugary sweet.
-This one, however, is one of the best fruit desserts–and not just blueberry–I have ever made.
+This one, however, is one of the best fruit desserts–and not just blueberry–I've ever made.

 The easy-to-prepare crumble topping is absolutely wonderful.
 It bakes up golden brown and slightly crisp and adds just the right texture to the dish.
 The fruit portion of the crumble is perfectly balanced–not too sweet and not too tart.
 Add a scoop of creamy vanilla ice cream and you have a dessert that looks humble but is so luxurious and satisfying.
 This recipe is well worth getting butter on your hands for.

 Yum!
 Simple and sooo good.
 This blueberry crumble is much easier than a pie.
 The recipe makes a nice-sized dessert that's great for a weekday meal.
 Next time I might put a little less flour in the filling, but otherwise I wouldn’t change a thing.

 This was one of those perfect-storm recipes with all the right elements coming together to make something amazing.
 The warm fruit with the crisp, crunchy texture of the topping paired with the creamy cold ice cream was perfect.